 A major 3-day winter storm was winding down over the Central Plains.
 Up to 20 inches of snow fell across parts of Colorado, Nebraska and Kansas.
 A thick coat of ice coated the landscape from eastern Kansas, across northwestern Missouri and parts of Iowa.

 A storm produced blizzard conditions in Wyoming and eastern Nebraska, and severe thunderstorms in central Nebraska.
-Snowfall totals ranged up to 12 inches at Glenrock WY and Chadron NE.
+Some snowfall totals: 11 inches at Douglas, WY, 12 inches at Glenrock, WY and Chadron, NE.
 Thunderstorms in central Nebraska produced wind gusts to 69 mph at Valentine, and to 76 mph at Bartley.

 Squalls in the Great Lakes Region left up to 8 inches of new snow on the ground in time for the official start of spring.